ViPeR5000/span/README.md

 9. Click `+ Add Integration`
 10. Search for "Span"
 11. Enter the IP of your Span Panel to begin setup, or select the automatically discovered panel if it shows up.
 12. Create an authentication token (see below) or the door proximity authenticaion.
-Token may be more durable to network changes.
+Obtaining a token may be more durable to network changes, e.g., if you change client host name or IP.
 13. See post intstall steps for solar or scan frequency configuration.

 ## Auth Token